alegitdude/LegitTrading/README.md

 <h3 align="center">LegitTrading</h3>

   <p align="center">
     An SPA full-stack financial data analysis dashboard.
 Uses D3 library for charts and MUI for components.
-Supbase for the POSTgres backend.
+Supabase for a PostgreSQL backend.
 Tanstack Query and Redux for state management.
     <br />
     <br/>
     <a href="https://legit-trading.onrender.com/">https://legit-trading.onrender.com/</a>